 Similarly, cervical and craniofacial pain syndromes often involves the masticatory system.
 Assessing this system does not take very long and can be easily included in the standard examination of any new case of neck, face, or head pain.
 Since the majority of craniofacial and cervical spine pain is functional, we should all be vigilant in having a rehabilitation roadmap in order to provide what research has shown to be the best care.
 Manual medicine and rehabilitation is clinically effective, cost effective, and encouraging to those in pain.

 Pavel Kolar, PaedDr, PhD and Alena Kobesova, MD, PhD eloquently describe the need for functional norms in the evaluation of musculoskeletal pain.
 Clinicians are familiar with norms when it comes to laboratory testing, physical evaluation, etc. Unfortunately, researchers have had a difficult time isolating functional norms or musculoskeletal pain.
 Pain fails to correlate with deficits in strength or range of motion.
+People who are suffering from musculoskeletal pain may decide to seek help in the form of a Myotherapist to help combat any pain that they are experiencing.
+It’s all about finding the right pain management treatment that works for you, so you may want to research About myotherapy to see if this is something that you think could help you in the long run.
+Myotherapists have a range of different techniques that they would be able to try on your area of pain so you can get back to feeling yourself again.
 The concept of dynamic neuromuscular stabilization (DNS) is that normative neurodevelopment reveals functional norms for all individuals.
 The figures below illustrate ideal patterns of sagittal stabilization in the supine and prone positions.
 Additionally, all human locomotion follows a contralateral or ipsilateral pattern.
 Understanding these appropriate patterns allows the clinician to then compare at patient’s movement quality to that which is dictated by ideal physiology.

 In the developing infant, sagittal stabilization occurs prior to intentional movement of the arms, legs and head.
 By studying pediatric neurodevelopment, we can then have functional norms of stabilization to guide treatment of both infants and adults.
 (Read Postural Locomotion Function in the Diagnosis and Treatment of Movement Disorders)